Honestly, is Exercise Order a Big Deal?

 This means that you can only use this metabolic pathway so long before the lactic acid load is too much (the lactate threshold) and you must cease the intensity of the exercise.

-On the other hand, when you are performing low intensity exercise with oxygen available, your body uses the aerobic metabolic pathway.
+On the other hand, when you are performing a low-intensity exercise with oxygen available, your body uses the aerobic metabolic pathway.
 This slower energy pathway can last for a longer duration and uses oxygen to convert fats, carbohydrates, or proteins to ATP, with fat being proportionally used more often for fuel.

 “….Uh…Right…So this means that we should what?”